Havana

 Havana (/həˈvænə/, /USalsohəˈvɑːnə/; La Habana /es/) is the capital and largest city of Cuba.
 The heart of La Habana Province, Havana is the country's main port and commercial center.
-It is the most populous city, the largest by area, and the second largest metropolitan area in the Caribbean region.
-The population in 2021 was inhabitants, and its area is 728.26 km2 for the capital city side and 8,475.57 km^{2} for the metropolitan zone.
-Its official population was 1,749,964 inhabitants in 2024.
+It is the most populous city, the largest by area, and the second-largest metropolitan area in the Caribbean region.
+The population in 2021 was inhabitants, and its area is 728.26 km2 for the capital city and 8,475.57 km^{2} for the metropolitan zone.
+Its official population however had dropped to 1,749,964 inhabitants by the end of 2024.

-Havana was founded by the Spanish in the 16th century.
-It served as a springboard for the Spanish conquest of the Americas, becoming a stopping point for Spanish galleons returning to Spain.
-King Philip III of Spain granted Havana the title of capital in 1607.
-Walls and forts were built to protect the city.
-The city is the seat of the Cuban government and various ministries, and headquarters of businesses and over 100 diplomatic offices.
-The governor is Reinaldo García Zapata of the Communist Party of Cuba (PCC).
-In 2009, the city/province had the third-highest income in the country.
+Founded in 1519 by the Spanish Empire, Havana had already overtaken Santiago by the mid-16th century due to the geostrategic advantages of its harbor, becoming the capital of the island in 1552.
+It became a fundamental place for the Spanish colonial empire in the Americas, and a stopping point for galleons returning to the Iberian Peninsula, and walls and forts were built to protect it from naval attacks.
+The city is the seat of the Cuban government and various ministries, the headquarters of various businesses and home to more than 100 diplomatic offices.
+In 2009, the city had the third-highest income in the country.

 Contemporary Havana can essentially be described as three cities in one: Old Havana, Vedado and the newer suburban districts.
 The city extends mostly westward and southward from the bay, which is entered through a narrow inlet and which divides into three main harbors: Marimelena, Guanabacoa and Antares.
 The Almendares River traverses the city from south to north, entering the Straits of Florida a few miles west of the bay.

-The city attracts over a million tourists annually; (1,176,627 international tourists in 2010, a 20% increase from 2005).
+The city attracts over a million tourists annually (1,176,627 international tourists in 2010, a 20% increase from 2005).
 Old Havana was declared a UNESCO World Heritage Site in 1982.
-The city is also noted for its history, culture, architecture and monuments.
+The city is noted for its history, culture, architecture and monuments.
 As typical of Cuba, Havana experiences a tropical climate.

 Etymology

-In 1514, Diego Velázquez founded the city San Cristóbal de la Habana, which means "Saint Christopher of the Habana".
-It has been theorized that the name is derived from Habaguanex, who was the chief of a local Taíno-speaking Native American people group about whom nothing else is known.
+In 1514, Diego Velázquez de Cuéllar founded the town of San Cristóbal de la Habana, which means 'Saint Christopher of the Habana'.
+It has been theorized that the name is derived from Habaguanex, the chief of a local Taíno-speaking tribe about whom little else is known.

+In Spanish, the name was commonly written as Havana or Hauana, as found in historical documents.
+The spelling "Habana" with a "b" began to be used more frequently starting in 1798, and it became the standard form by 1821.

 When Habana was adapted into English, the b was switched to a v because of a linguistic phenomenon known as betacism, which is an assimilation of the voiced bilabial plosive and voiced labiodental fricative sounds that occurs in most modern Spanish dialects.
 Usage of the word Havana in literature understandably peaked during the Spanish–American War, but it also represents a type of cigar, a color, and a type of rabbit as well as the city.
 Havana is the prevailing name for the city found in English-language dictionaries.